tedgrubbs/Rust_Logger/README.md

 > However the thermo_log type can accurately handle this situation by making as many thermo_log entries as needed.*

 ## `log` - `dump` files
 It is possible to log dump files with Rust_Logger as well.
-In the `watch` file you can `"dump"` as a file.
+In the `watch` file you can add `"dump"` as a file.

 ```json
 {